 In 2008 he finished an additional a masters degree (M.A.) in “War in the modern world” at the department of War Studies – King’s College London.
 In his thesis he looked at US nuclear modernization and its impact on the Comprehensive Nuclear-Test-Ban-Treaty.

 Field-grade officer in the German Armed Forcers Reserve (NBC troops) currently assigned to the Bundeswehr Verification Center, department for global arms control and non-proliferation.
 Previous assignment at the NBC defense school in the mobile laboratory unit.

-Dr. Blum is the author of numerous books, book chapter and peer reviewed publications in the field of CBRN defense.
+Dr. Blum is the author of numerous peer reviewed publications, book and book chapter in the field of CBRN defense.